Mostafa el-Nahas: Political history

 From 1930 to 1935, the 1923 constitution was replaced by a new constitution under Ismail Sidky's government, which granted far more powers to the king while severely limiting the democratic system.
 The historian Marius Deeb called this time "The Palace-Sidqi Dictatorship".
-During this time, Nahhas led the Wafd to revolt against the government.
-Nahhas organized a boycott of British goods and large demonstrations, some of which, like in Mansura, were deadly.
+During this time, Nahas led the Wafd to revolt against the government.
+Nahas organized a boycott of British goods and large demonstrations, some of which, like in Mansura, were deadly.
 On the 31st of March 1931, the Wafd and the Liberal Constitutionalists agreed to form a coalition to work for the restoration of the constitution, while boycotting the 1931 elections.
 The need to curtail the autocracy of the conservative monarchy lead the Wafd closer to the British.
-It was during this time that on June 12th, 1934, Nahhas married Zainab Hanim al-Wakil, the daughter of a prominent Wafdist in Beheira.
-One of the reasons for this marriage was a law passed by the Sidqi government that forbade retired officials from getting a pension if they not married by fifty-five; Nahhas was married two days before his fifty-fifth birthday.
+It was during this time that on June 12th, 1934, Nahas married Zainab Hanim al-Wakil, the daughter of a prominent Wafdist in Beheira.
+One of the reasons for this marriage was a law passed by the Sidqi government that forbade retired officials from getting a pension if they not married by fifty-five; Nahas was married two days before his fifty-fifth birthday.

 After Sidqi resigned over health reasons, Naseem Pasha became prime minister.
-Nahhas tried to pressure Neseem to reinstate the 1923 constitution, but agreed to delay the issue for the time being, costing the Wafd Rose al Yusuf and its writer Abbas Al-Aqqad, as well losing the patience of many rank and file Wafd supporters.
+Nahas tried to pressure Neseem to reinstate the 1923 constitution, but agreed to delay the issue for the time being, costing the Wafd Rose al Yusuf and its writer Abbas Al-Aqqad, as well losing the patience of many rank and file Wafd supporters.
 However, when the British Foreign Secretary Samuel Hoare announced his opposition to both the 1923 and 1930 constitution, the constitutional question morphed into a nationalist question, as student protests rocked the nation.
 During these protests that Wafd approved the creation of a student paramilitary organization, the Blue Shirts, on January of 1936.
 The Blue Shirts would later engage in street battles with Young Egypt's Green Shirts, much to the concern of the palace establishment.
 These protests led to restoration of the 1923 constitution, allowing the Wafd to return to power for the first time in six years.